RicoGA/SAE-1-INFO3/README_en.md

 - IP address range of the subnetwork
 - Subnetwork broadcast address
 If the IPv4 address or network mask is incorrect, an error message will be displayed.

+A working version of the site is available [here](https://ricoco.ovh/SAE-1-INFO3/).